I’ll be accepting internet sales for my greeting cards. Stay tuned, there will be a more traditional e-commerce store front coming too!

 Things of Note:

-Because the inside of the card has the same paper treatment as the front, this means that it’s a bit tricky to write on.
+On the 5×5″ Metallic Pearl cards, because the inside of the card has the same paper treatment as the front, this means that it’s a bit tricky to write on.
 I’ve had the best success with Sharpie Markers (not to be confused with the Sharpie Pens), but you will need to give it about 10 seconds to prevent smudging.

 Looking for some color to enliven your walls?
 These will be available for sale in my booth at the Foust Event Center during Main Street Days (May 19-21) in Grapevine, Texas.
 While I have variations of these at different sizes, these large format 16×16 inch prints on Fuji Pearl Paper are luminescent and presented in a 20×20 inch mat.
 They can be framed as a stand alone piece, or can be hung in a grouping together.